ksalic/brxm-spring-boot-integration/README.txt

 Running locally
 ===============

+Build project as usual for the CMS.

+For the application I'm using a Spring Boot application.

+If you go to /app with the terminal and start the spring boot project: mvn spring-boot:run

+Spring Boot application is running on :9090

+CMS & SITE is running on :8080

+Url rewriter is already configured.

 This project uses the Maven Cargo plugin to run Essentials, the CMS and site locally in Tomcat.
 From the project root folder, execute: